 Coronavirus: Everything you need to know

-The drastic measure comes after Italian Prime Minister Giuseppe Conte promised “massive shock therapy” to overcome the impact of the coronavirus outbreak in his country, after his government put one quarter of the country's population on lockdown in a bid to combat the crisis.
+The drastic measure comes after Italian Prime Minister Giuseppe Conte promised “” to overcome the impact of the coronavirus outbreak in his country, after his government put one quarter of the country's population on lockdown in a bid to combat the crisis.

 After mass testing uncovered more than 7,300 infections, Italy's outbreak has surged to nearly equal South Korea's, which had been tapering off, and trailing China, where Covid-19 is in retreat.